mitrefccace/iam/README.md

 1. Source the file: `source /root/.bashrc`
 1. Verify that you have Java: `which javac`
+1. Stop any existing tomcat service: `service tomcat stop`
+1. Delete any existing `tomcat` user: `userdel -r tomcat`
+1. Delete any existing tomcat installation: `rm -rf /opt/tomcat`
-1. `cd /root/iam/scripts`
+1. Go to the scripts folder: `cd /root/iam/scripts`
 1. Generate the keystore: `python keystore.py`
 1. Install and configure Apache Tomcat: `python tomcat_installer.py -silent`
 1. Install and configure OpenAM `python oam_installer.py -silent`
-1. Verify that OpenAM is running _before_ continuing with the installation: `curl -k https://OPENAM_PRIVATE_IP:8443` .
-You will see the _Apache Software Foundation_ HTML page.
+1. Verify that OpenAM is running _before_ continuing with the installation.
+Find your private IP address and execute: `curl -k https://OPENAM_PRIVATE_IP:8443` .
+If successful, you will see the _Apache Software Foundation_ HTML page.

 ### Set Up OpenAM Admin Tools